Research on entrepreneurial personality

 2. Preference for moderate risk

-risk takers.
+Entrepreneurs are not wild risk takers but are instead calculatedrisk takers.
 Lee Lin, who left his job at a large investment bank to start RentHop, an online

 service that helps renters find the ideal apartment in New York City, says that entrepreneurs